mbbu-beep/cybersecurity-blogs/security-watch/passkeys-will-be-new-norm.md

 Behind the scenes, it uses a unique cryptographic credential instead of a password that can be guessed, reused, or stolen from a fake login page.
 Passkeys are connected to the legitimate website or app they were created for, which makes them resistant to traditional phishing attacks.

+> [!TIP]
+> When an account offers you a passkey, take a moment to set it up—but keep your recovery information and backup sign-in methods updated too.

 ## Why Are Companies Pushing Passkeys?

-Passwords create several familiar problems:
+Passwords create several familiar problems.

-* People reuse them
-* Data breaches expose them
-* Scammers steal them through phishing
-* Verification codes can also be intercepted or tricked out of users

 Apple, Google, and Microsoft already support passkeys, and Microsoft’s upcoming change shows that companies are beginning to make them the expected choice rather than an optional extra.

 ## Before You Create One